MIT-LCP/mimic-website/content/mimictables/diagnoses_icd.md

 Identifiers which specify the patient: `SUBJECT_ID` is unique to a patient and `HADM_ID` is unique to a patient hospital stay.

-## `SEQUENCE`
+## `SEQ_NUM`

-`SEQUENCE` provides the order in which the ICD diagnoses relate to the patient.
+`SEQ_NUM` provides the order in which the ICD diagnoses relate to the patient.
 ICD diagnoses are ordered by priority - and the order does have an impact on the reimbursement for treatment.

 ## `ICD9_CODE`